Someone asked this on Quora. I decided to give my sage advice on the topic.

 I put myself in exile.
-We moved 80 miles north to a broken down house 1/4 the size in the middle of nowhere.
+We moved 80 miles north to a broken down house a quarter of the size in the middle of nowhere.

 I never left the house.
 I gained 30 pounds.
 I spoke to nobody.
 I was trying to think of even smaller places we could live.